wandb/docs/content/guides/hosting/hosting-options/self-managed/kubernetes-operator/_index.md

 W&B recommends you access the console using the following steps only if Option 1 does not work.
 {{% /alert %}}

 1. Open console application in browser.
-Open the above described URL in the browser and you will be presented with this login screen:
+Open the above described URL, which redirects you to the login screen:
     {{< img src="/images/hosting/access_system_console_directly.png" alt="" >}}
-2. Retrieve password.
-The password is stored as a Kubernetes secret and is generated as part of the installation.
-To retrieve it, execute the following command:
+2. Retrieve the password from the Kubernetes secret that the installation generates:
     ```shell
     kubectl get secret wandb-password -o jsonpath='{.data.password}' | base64 -d
     ```
-    Copy the password to the clipboard.
+    Copy the password.
 3. Login to the console.
-Paste the copied password to the textfield “Enter password” and click login.
+Paste the copied password, then click **Login**.
 {{% /tab %}}
 {{< /tabpane >}}